-😇 Time Of Use Program Manager Welcome to the Welcome to the Time Of Use Program Manager Create, copy or delete your TOU F or click the Edit b Programs using the file m utton to modify an existin TOU Programs File Management Use these buttons to create, copy, or delete a TOU Make a New TOU Program program.
-Delete Selected TOU Program the list on the left, then click the launch the TOU Program Editor.
-Edit (La unch Program Editor) Renaming TOU Programs You can rename a TOU Program by sel program's name appears in a thin black save the change.
+😇 Time Of Use Program Manager

+Welcome to the Time Of Use Progra m Manager

+Create, copy or delete your TOU F or click the Edit b Programs using the file m utton to modify an existin anagement features below, g Program.

+TOU Programs File Management Use these buttons to create, copy, Make a New TOU Program

+or delete a TOU program.
+Copy Selected TOU Program

+Delete Selected TOU Program

+Edit a TOU Program

+Select a program from Edit button below to the list on the left, then click the launch the TOU Program Editor.

+Edit (La unch Program Editor)

+- Renaming TOU Programs

+You can rename a TOU Program by sel program's name appears in a thin black save the change. ecting it, then clicking its box - type in a new nam name a second time.
+The e, then press the Enter key to

 Close